Shy no more

 Challenge Your Thinking

-- People don't know that you are shy until you show them!
+- People don't know that you are shy unless you show them!
 You think everyone is judging your every move.
 People overlook the quiet one in the room until something happens to catch their attention.
+So, in effect, it is when your own behavior is different from others that people notice.
+Move!
+Move forward, move to the action, no one will see a shy person there.

 - Don't think so much!
-Instead of thinking back about what you did or said, think forward about what you will do or say next.
+Instead of thinking back about what you did or said, move forward to the next action or encounter, don't overthink, don't wait, keep moving forward.

 Shyness does not define you.
 It is a behavior that you can change in time.
 Keep your focus on your goal, and don't be afraid to put yourself out there.
 And stop thinking so much!